bvavra/MIDI_Accordion/pitchbend.md

 prevTitle: Power
 ---

-If your MIDI accordion has a master palm switch, you can hook it up to a joystick potentiometer and use it to sned MIDI pitch bend (or other modulation) data.
+If your MIDI accordion has a master palm switch, you can hook it up to a joystick potentiometer and use it to send MIDI pitch bend (or other modulation) data.

 ### Goal